-In the IT and digital industries, agile project management has grown significantly in popularity (Kaur et al., 2015).
-This is mainly because of the current digital transformation period and the ever-changing requirements that organizations must meet in order to complete projects.
+In the IT and digital industries, agile project management has grown significantly in popularity ("Kaur et al., 2015").
+This is mainly because of the current digital revolution and the dynamic requirements that organizations must meet in order to complete projects.
 A thorough assessment of the literature was undertaken to pinpoint the research gap and lay the groundwork for the study.
-This review focused on the material that was pertinent to the subject at hand and identified the most suitable principles to direct the investigation.
+This review focused on the material that was pertinent to the subject at hand and identified the most suiTab principles to direct the investigation.